 One of the biggest steps forward for health is also one of the simplest ones — daily walking.
 It is an inexpensive form of exercise, as all you need is a pair of walking shoes.

-You can use a smartphone activity app, a wearable fitness tracker or a pedometer to keep track of how many steps you have taken.
+You can use a smartphone activity app or a wearable fitness tracker to keep track of your daily activity levels.

 Aerobic exercise otherwise termed as 'cardio' is sustained physical activity that increases the heart rate and the body's use of oxygen.
 Engaging in aerobic exercises improves the ability of the heart, lungs and vascular system to deliver oxygen to working muscles.
 Aerobic exercises ranging from low to high intensity are: brisk walking, leisure cycling, swimming, jogging and playing basketball.

 Make walking a daily habit.
 Try breaking it up into several short walks a day.
 For instance, you can take the stairs instead of the lift, or give your legs a stretch with a jaunt to your favourite lunch spot instead of driving or taking public transport, and enjoy an evening stroll in the park with your family after dinner.

 To make it easy to start walking and to keep at it, try the following tips:

 Remember that your fitness and health journey begins with taking the first step.
 What are you waiting for?

 National Steps Challenge™ to get your feet moving and your adrenaline going?
 More information is available at